 Get Started with Hevo for Free

-For this MySQL master-slave tutorial, we will call master as root@repl-master and slave as root@repl-slave.
+For this tutorial, let’s assume the master is called root@repl-master and the slave is called root@repl-slave.

 Slave server: 12.23.34.222